Visiting Scholar Guest Account Policy

 - Persons requesting access to the campus wireless network shall be granted access for a limited time (usually a matter of days).

 - Students from neighboring institutions (e.g., Sierra Nevada College, Morrison College, TMCC, WNCC, etc.) are not eligible for temporary computing accounts.
-These students will be directed to guest computers located directly behind the Research and Computing Help Desk in the Knowledge Center.

 - Visiting scholars, through sponsorship by a campus department, may receive a temporary computing account in the Guest Domain for the time period they are visiting.
 The sponsoring department must request a temporary computing account on behalf of the guest by submitting the Application for Access to Computing Resources.
 Generally, visiting scholars are not granted remote access to the University Libraries' digital information resources (online journals, etc.).